stardog-union/millan/README.md

 ```javascript
 import * as millan from 'millan';
 ```

-**NOTE**: When using Millan in the browser, you will also have to install and include its single dependency, [chevrotain](https://github.com/SAP/chevrotain).

 ## Basic Usage

 Import Millan or the specific parts of Millan that you need, e.g.: